vantage-sh/docs.vantage.sh/docs/kubernetes_agent.md

 For users who want to monitor the agent:

 1. `vantage_last_node_scrape_count{result="fail"}` should be low (between 0 and 1% of total nodes).
 Some failures may occur as nodes come and go within the cluster, but consistent failures are not expected and should be investigated.
-2. `vantage_last_report_timestamp_seconds` is not older than 70 minutes.
-Reporting occurs once per hour, but there are about 5 minutes of splay at the top of the hour to avoid all agents simultaneously reporting.
-This value is 0/not present until the agent reports for the first time.
+2. `rate(vantage_report_count{result="fail"}[5m])` should be 0.
+Reporting occurs within the first 5minutes of every hour and will retry roughly once per minute.
+Each failure increments this counter.
+If the agent is unable to report within the first 10 minutes of an hour some data may be lost from the previous window as only the previous ~70 datapoints are retained.

 ## Common Errors